Product Focus: St. George & The Dragon

 Rubens

 Through the use of contrasts, Rubens effectively portrays the overall good versus evil theme of the legend of St George.
-The saint is shown as being physically above the dragon, good overcoming evil, and this is further compounded by the contrast in light, with the dragon painted in the relative darkness, and St George and the princess in light.
+George is shown as being physically above the dragon, symbolising good overcoming evil, and this is further compounded by the contrast in light, with the dragon painted in the relative darkness, and St George and the princess in light.
 The princess in this rendition is the personification of the Catholic Church, with the lamb she holds representing the innocence and purity of the church.

-It was unusual for the time to show a horse frothing at the mouth, as another way to show the passion with which St George fights the dragon.
+It was unusual at the time to show a horse frothing at the mouth, as another way to show the passion with which St George fights the dragon.
 Having taken inspiration from Virgil's Aeneid and Pliny the Elder's works where passion and effort is conveyed by foaming horses, this soon became commonplace among artists who followed in Rubens' footsteps.

-It is widely believed that the painting was originally intended for a church dedicated to St George, however Rubens kept the artwork until his death in 1640.
-After his death, Felipe IV of Spain bought the piece, and it is still held in Spain, at the Museo del Prado in Madrid.
+It is widely believed that the painting was originally intended for a church dedicated to St George, however, Rubens kept the artwork until his death in 1640.
+After his death, Felipe IV of Spain bought the piece and it is still held in Spain, at the Museo del Prado in Madrid.

 Moreau